技能 人工智能 LLM成本优化与架构设计

 AI API costs are engineering costs.
 Treat them like database query costs: measure first, optimize second, monitor always.

-• Which LLM providers and models are you using today?
+• Which LLM providers and models are in use?

 • Quality floor? (what degradation is acceptable?)